 - Game Jame: Tuesdays from 4-5pm

 - RAWR: Thursdays from 4-5pm

-The design lab is located in room 270 in the Emma Eccles Jones Education Building.
+The design lab is located in room 270 in the Emma Eccles Jones Education Building at Utah State University.

-Julie Lamarra, an ITLS PhD student, serves as our Design Lab Manager this semester.
+Julie Lamarra, an Instructional Technology and Learning Sciences (ITLS) PhD student, serves as our Design Lab Manager this semester.
 If you have any ideas, questions, or needs in the design lab, please refer to her via email.

 This website has an entire tutorial with tips and tricks needed to learn to use the laser cuttter, and to stay safe.

 The videos on the website are intended to be followed along on a separate screen while you perform the actions that we model.
 Please use two computers, one for the tutorial and one you operate the software on.
 You may try a tablet to run the videos, but a computer would be ideal.
 The videos have been broken down to make it easier to review a skill that needs a bit more practice.